walles/numbervaders/README.md

   crashes the app
 * When showing correct answer for "5*3=15", show also "3*5=15", but don't show "6*6=36" twice
+* Fix volumes of all sounds so that they are good relative each other.
+* Cheerier level-cleared image
+* Make sure Google recomm

 ## DROPPED
 * In the Model, create a way to iterate only over our `FallingMaths`